Bennykillua/Sitetwo/chances/docs/intro.md

 I am a **Data Analyst** and **Technical Writer**.
 I love to write, share knowledge, and build incredible data solutions.

 Professionally, I am a Data Analyst at [Asset & Resource Management Holding Company (ARM HoldCo)](https://www.arm.com.ng), where we help you manage your wealth and invest in your tomorrow.
-I also work at [Hit Subscribe](https://www.hitsubscribe.com/the-team/#writersandeditors), your one-stop shop for tech content marketing.
+I also work as a freelancer writer at [Hit Subscribe](https://www.hitsubscribe.com/the-team/#writersandeditors), your one-stop shop for tech content marketing.

 Outside work, I watch movies and anime, volunteer at communities or boot camps, and write technical articles.